Logo Futurismo

 Alvaro RP | One of the many pineapple plantations of the Azores

 Inside and around the city, you can find many pineapple plantations.
 This fruit is the symbol of our islands.
-Visit the plantations and taste some delicious food and beverages made of pineapple, like liquor or jam.
+Visit the plantations and enjoy delicious food and beverages made from pineapple, such as liquor or jam.

 Did you know